Sofia Richie Goes Shirtless Under A Leather Jacket On Instagram

 “You could step on my toes with your heels i would thank you,” joked a fourth Instagram user.

 Previously, the bombshell rocked a similar ensemble in a post from September 4.
 She went shirtless in a snakeskin-print outfit, which consisted of a trench coat and matching pants.
 Her waist was cinched with a belted accent.
-Sofia stood next to building with reflective windows.
+Sofia stood next to a building with reflective windows.
 She stood with her left hand on the wall and glanced down at the camera with a full pout.
 Her hair was also slicked back with a middle part.